phpDocumentor/phpDocumentor/docs/manual/For users/Installation.rst

 When the installation is finished you can invoke the ``docblox`` command from any path in your system.
-Recommended is to read the chapter :doc:`Basic usage`, which will explain how to start using DocBlox.
+Recommended is to read the :doc:`Basic usage` chapter, which will explain how to start using DocBlox.